LacaluD/GUI_Converter/README.md

 - Automatic input file format checker
 - Multiple output format option
 - And "Save as" functional (if it`s picture format)
-- App with almost 100 unit-tests
+- GUI-App with almost 100 unit-tests

 ---